writetome51/get-subscription-data/README.md

 # getSubscriptionData(<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;subscribable: Subscribable&lt;any&gt;<br>): Promise&lt;any&gt;

-Async function that returns the data result of a Subscription (to a Subscribable)
+Async function that only returns the first data result of a Subscription (to a Subscribable)
-only once and then unsubscribes automatically.
+and then unsubscribes automatically.
+Useful if you only want the first result and don't
+need to keep the Subscription open.

 ## Examples
 ```ts